WhitelistVideo

 How Parents Can Really Protect Children from Harmful Online Content

-WhitelistVideo gives parents the exact tools for this level of control.
-Our main Channel Whitelisting feature lets parents approve specific YouTube channels.
+WhitelistVideo gives you the tools for this level of control.
+Our Channel Whitelisting feature lets you approve specific YouTube channels.
 This ensures only trusted, educational, or age-appropriate content is available.
-Everything else is blocked by default, which cuts out algorithm surprises and stops exposure to inappropriate material.
-Plus, for those who want a more guided approach, our Auto-pilot Mode lets parents set category rules (e.g., "allow educational, block gaming").
-This then screens every video automatically.
-This combined approach offers both detailed control and smart filtering, making digital parenting simpler without sacrificing safety.
+Everything else is blocked by default, which cuts out algorithm surprises.
+Plus, for those who want a more guided approach, our Auto-pilot Mode lets you set category rules (e.g., "allow educational, block gaming").
+This screens every video automatically, making digital parenting simpler without sacrificing safety.

-The platform works across all devices—from desktop browsers to iOS, Android, and Android TV apps—creating a consistent, secure environment wherever your child watches YouTube.
-A key benefit, especially in places with stricter age verification, is that WhitelistVideo works without needing YouTube accounts.
-This is particularly useful for parents, like those in Australia who struggled with supervised accounts under new under-16 bans.
+The platform works across all devices—from desktop browsers to iOS, Android, and Android TV apps.
+A key benefit is that WhitelistVideo works without needing YouTube accounts.
+This is particularly useful for parents in places with strict age verification who have struggled with supervised accounts.
 Finally, our built-in Request System teaches digital responsibility.
-Kids can ask for new channels, and parents can approve or deny them from their own device, encouraging open communication and digital literacy.
+Kids can ask for new channels, and you can approve or deny them from your own device, which keeps the conversation open.

 What This Means for Social Media and Family Digital Wellness